osmandapp/web/main/docs/user/plugins/trip-recording.md

 This feature allows you to manage battery optimization settings for OsmAnd to ensure uninterrupted access to your location, even when the app runs in the background during navigation or track recording.

-- **Battery optimization settings**: Opens Android settings, where you can modify battery-saving preferences for OsmAnd.
+- **Battery optimization settings**.
+Opens Android settings, where you can modify battery-saving preferences for OsmAnd.
-- **Don't ask anymore**: Dismisses the dialog box permanently, so it will not appear again.
+- **Don't ask anymore**.
+Dismisses the dialog box permanently, so it will not appear again.
-- **Close**: Temporarily closes the dialog box, which will appear again the next time battery optimization needs attention.
+- **Close**.
+Temporarily closes the dialog box, which will appear again the next time battery optimization needs attention.

 ## Widgets